Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Introduction

-The next question is about a slightly different setting, that of LPP with i.i.d.\ geometric weights.
-The main difference is that in that case the weights are discrete, and the geodesics are not necessarily unique.
-However, one could still consider the `rightmost' geodesics.
-Geometric LPP corresponds to discrete-time TASEP, and one can similarly construct a stationary measure for such a TASEP as seen from a single second-class particle.
-For a correspondence with the rightmost geodesic, one takes a second-class particle which is prioritized to jump to the right rather than to the left.
-One can similarly construct a limiting distribution, and thus get local information about the environment along the rightmost geodesics.
+The next question is about a slightly different setting, that of LPP with i.i.d.\;geometric weights.
+The main difference is that, due to that the weights are discrete, geodesics are not necessarily unique in this case.
+However, one could still consider `rightmost' geodesics.
+Geometric LPP corresponds to discrete-time TASEP, and one can similarly construct stationary measures for such TASEP as seen from an isolated second-class particle.
+For a correspondence with rightmost geodesics, in discrete-time TASEP one takes a second-class particle which is prioritized to jump to the right rather than to the left.
+One can similarly construct limiting measures, and thus get local information about the environment along rightmost geodesics.
 One question that would be interesting to study is the proportion of `unique geodesic vertices'.
-For fixed endpoints (or for one fixed endpoint and a fixed direction), take the intersection of all the geodesics, and call the vertices in that intersection `unique geodesic vertices'.
-Do these unique geodesic vertices asymptotically make up a positive proportion of the geodesic?
+For fixed endpoints (or for one fixed endpoint and a fixed direction), take the intersection of all the geodesics, and call those vertices in that intersection `unique geodesic vertices'.
+Do these unique geodesic vertices asymptotically make up a positive proportion of the geodesics?
 Furthermore, does the proportion converge in probability, and can we compute the limit explicitly?
-We think such questions are related to the convergence of the environment around the rightmost geodesic, because we expect that a vertex on the path is unlikely to be `locally unique' without being a unique geodesic vertex in the sense mentioned above.
-Anomalous `locally but not globally unique' vertices should make up a vanishing proportion of the path in the limit.
+We think such questions are related to the constructed limiting measures of the environment along rightmost geodesics, because we expect that a vertex in the geodesics is unlikely to be `locally unique' without being a unique geodesic vertex in the sense mentioned above.
+Anomalous `locally but not globally unique' vertices should make up a vanishing proportion of the geodesics in the limit.